– Last Updated on: 3rd July 2022

 5. Survival on subsistence farming

-And yet: if there is a prolonged period of drought, any existing borders to the neighbourhood or to protected areas are ignored.
-The well-being of the animals comes first, and unused pastures have to be used for survival until the rainy season arrives.
-In Maasai philosophy, no one should be denied access to natural resources such as water and land anyway.
+And yet, when there is a prolonged drought, existing boundaries with neighbours or protected areas are ignored.
+The welfare of the animals takes priority, and unused pastures must be used to survive until the next rainy season.
+The Maasai philosophy is that no one should be denied access to natural resources such as water and land.

-Their cattle, goats and sheep are the Maasai’s main source of income and means of payment.
-It is exchanged for other livestock, livestock products, or money.
-Within Maasai communities, individuals, families, and clans form close bonds through the gifting or trading of livestock.
+Their cattle, goats and sheep are their main source of income and currency.
+They are exchanged for other livestock, livestock products such as milk or money.
+Within Maasai communities, individuals, families, and clans build relationships by giving or exchanging livestock.

 6. Household and role allocation

-Maasai women and girls are responsible for providing water, collecting firewood, milking the cows, and cooking for the family, as well as building the houses.
-The houses (Inkajijik) resemble the shape of a loaf of bread.
-Only the main ingredient here is not wheat, but tree branches, grass, mud, cow dung and cow urine.
+Maasai girls and women are traditionally responsible for fetching water, collecting firewood, milking the cows, cooking for the family and building houses.
+The houses (the inkajijik) are reminiscent of a loaf of bread.
+Except that the main ingredient is not wheat, but branches, grass, mud, cow dung and cow urine.

-The family huts are usually built around a large central square.
-In the centre, there is a corral where livestock are protected from predators at night.
-This family kraal is called a boma and is usually an area surrounded by thorn bushes.
+The families’ huts are usually arranged around a large square in the centre.
+In the centre is a corral to protect the cattle from predators at night.
+It is called a boma and is usually an area fenced in by thorn bushes.

-The men who have matured into warriors are responsible for security.
+The men, who have matured into warriors, are responsible for security.
 The boys have to look after the cattle.
-In times of extreme drought, they are supported by the “warriors”.
+In extreme dry seasons, they are assisted by the warriors.

-The elders of the group watch over it all.
-As the head, they announce the schedule for everyone before the start of daily activities.
-Status, tasks, and social life depend on the Maasai’s age.
+The oldest of the group guard everything.
+As leaders, they announce the schedule for everything before the daily activities begin.
+Status, duties, and social life depend on the age of the Maasai.

 Maasai boma house